RolfBremer/in-dexter/sample-usage.typ

 ==== More Convenience

-There is also a convenience #index-main[Convenience] funtion, to ease the usage of main entries.
+There is also a convenience #index-main[Convenience] function, to ease the usage of main entries.
 Instead of the main entry syntax used above, one can use the following:

 ```typ